stealsocks/joodaloop.com/content/colophon.md

 The internet has gotten faster, but average page load times have [stayed the same](https://www.nngroup.com/articles/the-need-for-speed/).
 This kinda sucks, and this site tries to lower that average.

-<div class=quote> That is, what was the average device in 2016?
+<div class=quote> "[W]hat was the average device in 2016?
 It sure wasn't a $2,000 M1 MacBook Pro, that's for sure.

 No, it was a $600-$700 device.
-Think (best-case) 2-core, 4-thread married to slow, spinning rust. </div>
+Think (best-case) 2-core, 4-thread married to slow, spinning rust."" <a href="https://infrequently.org/2022/12/performance-baseline-2023/#the-performance-inequality-gap-is-growing">Alex Russell</a></div>

-It tries to achieve an SPA-like user experience while being a collection of regular HTML pages.
-See more about this in the [Features](#features) section.
+It tries to achieve an seamless SPA-like user experience while being a collection of regular HTML pages.
+You can see more about how I achieved this in the [Features](#features) section.
 <table>

  <thead>